-4. DISCUSSION OF RESULTS
+3. DISCUSSION OF RESULTS

-The number of poison and persecution incidents recorded in 2013 was greater than that recorded in 2012, though less than that recorded in 2011.
-As referenced in the 2011 and 2012 reports, the number recorded is likely to be only a fraction of the number of incidents that occurred in total.
-Many incidents might never have been discovered if not for radio/satellite tracking devices that pointed towards the location of the birds and the fact that they were stationary.
+The number of confirmed poison and persecution incidents recorded in 2014 was the highest recorded in a single year since the RAPTOR protocol came into being in 2011.
+As referenced in previous reports, the number recorded is likely to be only a fraction of the number of incidents that occurred in total.
+Some incidents might never have been discovered if not for radio/satellite tracking devices that pointed towards the location of the birds, while other incidents were discovered through detailed investigative work of NPWS rangers and information from the public.
 As the monitoring scheme continues and expands in the future, a more complete picture of such threats to our native birds of prey and a long-term trend of poisoning and persecution will emerge.
 This will inform the relevant authorities of where best to target actions to prevent such incidents re-occurring and act as a measure of success with regard to actions taken.
 Already, trends are beginning to emerge as to the main threats, the main victims, timing, methods and reasons for poisoning and persecution incidents.

-As in previous years, a significant proportion (52%) of poison and persecution records in 2012 were in the east of the country, in Counties Wicklow, Kildare, Carlow, Louth, Meath, and Dublin.
-Counties Offaly, Mayo, Cork, Clare, Tipperary, Leitrim and Laois also featured, showing that poisoning and persecution incidents are widespread throughout the country.
-There are however, poison and persecution black spots and these can be seen in Figure 4, which is based on data from 2007 to 2013.
+As in previous years, a significant proportion (41%) of poison and persecution records in 2014 were in the east of the country, in Counties Wicklow, Kildare, Laois, Louth, Wexford, and Dublin.
+Counties Kerry, Cork Limerick,, Tipperary, Waterford, Galway, Donegal, and Monaghan also featured, showing that poisoning and persecution incidents are widespread throughout the country.
+There are however, poison and persecution black spots and these can be seen in Figure 7, which is based on data from 2007 to 2014.

-It is important to point out that in five incidents, the poisoning of protected wild animals would have been unintentional and would have arisen as a result of rodenticide use (the non-target bird having ingested poisoned rats or mice).
+It is important to point out that in 13 incidents, the poisoning of protected wild birds would appear not to have been intentional and would have arisen as a result of rodenticide use (the non-target bird having ingested poisoned rats or mice).
 On a number of occasions, multiple types of poison were found in the one bird.